-Whether it is a homework assignment, a toy related problem, a sibling argument, or friend trouble; children all ages face problems.
+Whether it is a homework assignment, a toy-related problem, a sibling argument, or friend trouble; children of all ages face problems.
 Something as simple as not having his favorite color playdough can become a challenge for your little one.
 Since it’s impossible for you to always solve your child’s troubles, he needs to learn how to do it himself; luckily, he has the best teacher!

 As you begin teaching your child how to solve problems on his own, think that you have four roles: observer, supporter, facilitator, and model.
 Observe his way of playing and approaching a challenge before intervening.
 Provide verbal support and validation.
 Facilitate specific actions encouraging him to think of different solutions.
 Model by example how you approach problems as well.